Design and features

 In addition to the complete set of essential features for a pro camera, the A99V has a couple of unique features for this class, including built-in GPS (which strains the already lackluster battery life a bit), in-camera image stabilization (both Canon and Nikon use lens-based IS), and a built-in stereo microphone (which is nice to have in a pinch).
 On the downside, some folks may quibble with the decision to incorporate two SD card slots instead of an SD and a CompactFlash; while it would likely make little difference during shooting, CF is still the faster technology for moving files to your computer in a time-sensitive workflow.

-For a complete account of the A99's features and operation, download the PDF manual.
+For a complete account of the A99V's features and operation, download the PDF manual.

-The A99V is a powerful, complicated camera that may simply exceed the needs (or budget) of most photographers, and since Sony doesn't offer a cheaper full-frame model à la the D600 or 6D the company's missing out on an opportunity.
-If you need a single model that can handle both stills and video with equal aplomb, and are willing to make some tradeoffs -- sacrificing a little on the video and high ISO quality as well as video AF -- it's a great choice.
+The A99V is a powerful, complicated camera that may simply exceed the needs (or budget) of most photographers, and since Sony doesn't offer a cheaper full-frame model a la the Nikon D600 or Canon EOS 6D, the company's missing out on an opportunity.
+If you need a single model that can handle both stills and video with equal aplomb, and are willing to make some trade-offs -- sacrificing a little on the video and high-ISO quality as well as video AF -- it's a great choice.

 (Shorter bars indicate better performance)